ld4lt/linguistic-annotation/survey/required-features.md

 In order to prevent unlimited growth of the vocabulary, semantic annotations should use refer to a(n extensible) terminology repository rather than aiming to provide an exhaustive list 'within the vocabulary'.

 ### Other (to be added)

+## Data structures for novel applications

+Aside from the types of annotation listed below, RDF-based technology enables better support for phenomena that no community standard currently does exist for.
+These are usecases that involve linking across documents.
+Note that requirements for "conventional annotations" (such as covered by existing W3C, ISO or other standards) are listed below.

+### Intertextual relations

+Link text passages from different documents that correspond to each other, e.g., because of text reuse.
+There should be an encoding for undirected overlap (if two sources derive from the same, anonymous source or the direction of reuse is uncear) and a different encoding for confirmed text reuse.

+Motivation: Digital Humanities

+Currently no native vocabulary within Web Annotation or NIF, but both can be extended with user-provided properties for the purpose, hence `(-)`.

+### Collation and alignment

+Alignment: Parallel corpora are conventionally used, but current technology is restricted to bilingual pairs (e.g., [TreeAligner](https://www.cl.uzh.ch/en/texttechnologies/research/corpus-linguistics/paralleltreebanks/treealigner.ht).
+For developing language-independent applications and tools, it would be beneficial to support alignment between more than two languages.

+Collation: For different editions of the same document (e.g., different manuscripts), align corresponding passages in an order-insensitive way.
+Note that collation typically extends to *much* more than two sources.
+For existing tools, cf. [CollateX](https://collatex.net/doc/), but note that it does not support annotated data.

+Motivation: NLP (parallel corpora) and Digital Humanities (collation)

+Currently no native vocabulary within Web Annotation or NIF, but both can be extended with user-provided properties for the purpose, hence `(-)`.

+For original TSV ("CoNLL") annotations, such data can be created with [CoNLL-Merge](https://github.com/acoli-repo/conll) and represented in RDF using the [CoNLL-RDF vocabulary](https://github.com/acoli-repo/conll-rdf).

+### Links with lexical resources

+Link an expression with a glossary or a dictionary, e.g., to provide attestation information (within a dictionary) or to provide lexical information (within a corpus).
+Approach should be coordinated with [OntoLex-FrAC](https://github.com/acoli-repo/ontolex-frac).

+Motivation: Digital Philologies

+Currently no native vocabulary within Web Annotation or NIF, but both can be extended with user-provided properties for the purpose, hence `(-)`.